data-fair/data-fair/doc/pages/functional-presentation/dataset-management-en.md

 ### Data formats

-There are several types of datasets on the platform, files, incremental datasets, virtual datasets.
+There are several types of datasets on the platform, files, editable datasets, virtual datasets.

 * The **file datasets** correspond to data files loaded on the platform.
 Several file formats are supported such as CSV, TSV, XLS, TXT, GeoJson, KML, ESRI Shapefile, …

-* **Incremental datasets** are data stored in the database and are more suitable for data that changes regularly.
+* **Editable datasets** are data stored in the database and are more suitable for data that changes regularly.
 They are updated by API and are well suited for IOT data for example.

 * **Virtual datasets** correspond to views of one or serveral datasets.
 They allow more advanced access control.
 For example, they can be used to create a public view, restricted to some rows or columns, of a more complete data set that remains private.